1

 太史公曰:洋洋美德乎! 宰制萬物,役使群眾,豈人力也哉? 余至大行禮官,觀三代損益,乃知緣人情而制禮,依人性而作儀,其所由來尚矣。

 The Grand Historian says: How vast and beautiful is this virtue!
-To control the ten thousand things and employ the multitudes—how could this be accomplished by human power alone?
-I went to the Grand Procession rites official and observed the additions and subtractions of the Three Dynasties.
-Only then did I understand that rites are established following human feelings, and instruments are made relying on human nature.
-The origins of these practices are truly ancient.
+It controls the ten thousand things and directs the multitudes.
+How could this be accomplished by human power alone?
+I went to the rites office of the Grand Lineage and observed the gains and losses of the Three Dynasties.
+Only then did I understand that rites are established in accord with human feeling, and ritual implements are made in accord with human nature; their origin is already ancient.

 2